sepich/metric-gate/Readme.md

   publishNotReadyAddresses: true # try to collect metrics from non-Ready Pods too
 ```

-When request comes to `/metrics` endpoint of `metric-gate`, it (re)resolves `--upstream` dns to set of IPs and fan out to all of them at the same time.
-Timeout of those subrequests is configurable via `--scrape-timeout` flag (default 12s).
+When request comes to `/metrics` endpoint of `metric-gate`, it (re)resolves `--upstream` dns to a set of IPs and fan out to all of them at the same time, so the result is returned with the speed of the slowest target.
+Timeout of those subrequests is configurable via `--scrape-timeout` flag.
+With it, you can choose to fail the whole scrape if one of the targets is slow (`--scrape-timeout` > prometheus `scrape_timeout`) , or return partial response with only metrics from the ones that are available in time.

 Continuing with our example above, this way you can reduce cardinality to the number of `ingress-nginx-controller` replicas.
 To do that, disable direct scrape of each replica Pod by Prometheus, and scrape only `metric-gate` instead.